By Mike Berzinis II, RF, CSM

 SFC is a trusted technology partner and leading cloud solutions provider for numerous wood products and forest management organizations across the southeast.

-Mike leads SFC’s Geospatial business line and is a military veteran and technology expert with 20 years experience in forestry technology.
+Mike leads SFC’s Geospatial business line and is a military veteran with 20 years experience in forestry technology.